-There’s plenty of things to do in Krakow, like visit the New Jewish Cemetery, The Pharmacy Museum or the Plac Nowy Jewish Market.
-There’s also plenty of other activities you can do just outside of the city, like making the short journey to Wieliczka to see out the world’s oldest salt mine, which dates back to the 13th century.
+There are plenty of things to do in Krakow, like visit the New Jewish Cemetery, The Pharmacy Museum or the Plac Nowy Jewish Market.
+There are also plenty of other activities you can do just outside of the city, like making the short journey to Wieliczka to see out the world’s oldest salt mine, which dates back to the 13th century.

 While touring a salt mine doesn’t come to the top of most people’s travel bucket lists, you might be surprised to learn that about 1.2 million people visit this UNESCO World Heritage site every year, including the likes of Pope John Paul II and Bill Clinton.
-For me, the idea of making a “journey to middle earth” to depths of 135 meters, seeing the cathedral carved out of salt, and observing various works of salt art appealed to my fondness of all things weird and offbeat sites.
+For me, the idea of making a “journey to Middle Earth” to depths of 135 meters, seeing the cathedral carved out of salt, and observing various works of salt art appealed to my fondness for all things weird and offbeat sites.

 All About The Wieliczka Salt Mine in Poland

-As an excursion to the Wieliczka Salt Mines is probably about one of the most touristy things you in Krakow.
-I easily booked a half day tour through my hostel, Secret Garden Hostel.
+An excursion to the Wieliczka Salt Mines is probably one of the most touristy things you do in Krakow.
+I easily booked a half-day tour through my hostel, Secret Garden Hostel.
 The tour even included pick-up and drop-off services so you can avoid the stress of rushing to a meeting point and/or figuring out how to get there on your own.